-\begin{remark} We notice that over the field $k$, the duality between Sylvester forms and monomials in Theorem \ref{sylvesterformduality} can also be deduced from the global transformation law in \cite[Theorem 0.2]{cattani1995residues}.
-The approach we developed above allows us to work over the ring $A$, which is the universal ring of coefficients over $k$. \end{remark}
+We notice that the relation between Sylvester forms and monomials stated in Theorem \ref{sylvesterformduality} can also be deduced from the global transformation law in \cite{cattani1995residues}.
+As the decomposition we provided in Theorem \ref{theoremdecompositionrestated} differs from the one provided in \cite[Section 4]{buse2021multigraded} for the multihomogeneous case, we can see that, in general, the Sylvester forms and the monomials of degree $\nu$ do not form a pairing.
+In particular, we can see that there is a matrix $\mathcal{D} = (\mathcal{D}_{\mu,\mu'})_{x^{\mu},x^{\mu'} \in R_{\nu}}$ whose entries are polynomials in $A$ ordered with respect to $<$ and satisfy that: